Skip to contents

 samples

-the samples generated from the normal distributions associated with each dose realization.
+data frame with samples generated from the normal distributions associated with parameters estimated for each dose realization.

 vector of weights corresponding to the models fit to each included realization